coateshl/Metrics-Toolkit/README.md

 #### :star: Pull Requests

 Are you pretty confortable working in Github or just want to learn?
-That's awesome, direct contributions to the Metrics Toolkit are totally welcome!
+That's awesome, direct contributions to the Metrics Toolkit are welcome!
 Here are a few tips for faciliating the Pull Request (PR) process:

 * Make your changes compact, which will allow us to review and merge your contribuitons more quickly.
 * Use a descriptive title.
 * Add some comments to contextualize your contribution.

 New to working in Github?
 No worries, **[this guide](https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution)** provides a nice overview of contributing to open projects on Github.
-Also, **don't worry - you can't break anything**, so feel free to experiment! :sparkles:

 ## Code of Conduct